 Selecting planning software – 3 essential steps

-You are looking for planning software to better schedule the time in the business.
-To save time.
+You are looking for planning software to better schedule the time in the business, so to save time.
 But you do want to find the correct planning software.
 And that takes time.
-Mark de Jong of Timewax, as a former software selection consultant knows like no other how this process can best be performed – in three clear steps:
+Mark de Jong of Timewax, as a former software selection consultant knows like no other how this process can be performed best – in three clear steps:

 Selecting planning software isn’t rocket science, but do tackle it in a structured way – else you won’t see the wood for the trees.
-If you are looking at various systems at once, you are flooded by a lot of details and impressions.
+If you are looking at various systems at once, a vast amount of details and impressions are coming at you.
 So work with a clear structure.
-In addition, there is a serious effort involved in both time and money, so you should be able to justify the choice.
-In this blog we describe a step by step plan to achieve the right choice for planning software.
+Also, there is a serious effort involved in both time and money, so you should be able to justify the choice.
+In this blog, we describe a step by step plan to achieve the right choice for planning software.

 If you do what you always did, you get what you always got

 The first step is a moment of reflection.
 What is the blueprint that the planning process forms part of?
 A contractor doesn’t just start building either.
 He does this from a drawing – a blueprint, which indicates what the intention is.

 In an organization, you can make the blueprint by reflecting on the goals of the company and seeing how the planning process supports it.
 What are the benefits/results you want to achieve with planning?
 Does it work?
 If not, what are the bottlenecks?
 Where are these bottlenecks?
 You can’t solve everything with software.
 Often, a different method or the deployment of staff with better knowledge and skills also offers an outcome.

 In this way, you define top-down the principles for selecting new planning software.
 This step helps you in making a proper distinction between bottlenecks that planning software can solve and bottlenecks that can be remedied by a different way of organizing.
 The advantage of this approach is that you prevent your current problems to become automated with new planning software.